firte14/FAC14/README.md

 ### 2.3 Demonstration of Individual Responsibility & Creativity
 Time Management
-I implemented a 5-week plan to fully create the website to meet the
+I implemented a 8-week agile plan to fully create the website to meet the requirements:
+Week 1-2: General Research, Design Documentation and Wireframing Week 3-4: Development of the Website implementing the visual designs Week 5: Interactive elements development
+Week 6-7:Testing and optimisation
+Week 8: Evaluation of the designs with the final product review

+Time was also allocated for any unexpected issues or hindrance that might occur during the development of the project

 ### 2.4 Evaluation of Design
 ### 2.5 Review of Final Product